Reliant Bancorp (NASDAQ:RBNC) Updates Q2 2021 Earnings Guidance

 Reliant Bancorp (NASDAQ:RBNC) updated its second quarter 2021 earnings guidance on Wednesday.
-The company provided EPS guidance of $0.760-$0.790 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.700.
+The company provided earnings per share guidance of $0.760-$0.790 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.700.
 The company issued revenue guidance of -.

-Reliant Bancorp (NASDAQ:RBNC) last posted its quarterly earnings data on Wednesday, April 21st.
-The bank reported $0.73 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.68 by $0.05.
-Reliant Bancorp had a return on equity of 14.63% and a net margin of 26.22%.
-The business had revenue of $37.36 million for the quarter, compared to analysts’ expectations of $34.85 million.
-On average, sell-side analysts expect that Reliant Bancorp will post 2.72 EPS for the current fiscal year.

-Separately, Zacks Investment Research cut Reliant Bancorp from a buy rating to a hold rating in a report on Wednesday, June 30th.
-One investment analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-Reliant Bancorp presently has an average rating of Buy and a consensus target price of $27.40.
+Separately, Zacks Investment Research cut shares of Reliant Bancorp from a hold rating to a sell rating in a report on Tuesday.
+One analyst has rated the stock with a sell rating and four have issued a buy rating to the company.
+Reliant Bancorp currently has an average rating of Buy and an average target price of $27.40.

 Reliant Bancorp, Inc operates as the financial holding company for Reliant Bank that provides a range of commercial banking services for businesses and individuals.
 It operates in two segments, Retail Banking and Residential Mortgage Banking.
 The company offers checking, savings, and money market deposit accounts; certificates of deposit; time deposits; and non-interest-bearing and interest-bearing demand deposits.